in28minutes/jpa-with-hibernate/notes.md

 - Isolation Levels
 - Transactions have importance even within read-only context - like specifying a database isolation-level.
 We strongly recommend that all database operations occur within the scope of some transaction.

-## Performance Tuning
-- Zero Performance Tuning without Statistics.
-Check Stats in atleast one environment
-- Do not use JPA/Hibernate for Database intensive Batch Operations - Use Stored Procedures
-- Add the right indexes on the database - Execution Plan
-- Use Appropriate Caching
-- Eager vs Lazy Fetch - Use Lazy fetching mostly
-  - Remember that all mapping *ToOne (@ManyToOne and @OneToOne) are EAGER by default.
-- Avoid N+1
-  - Entity Graph & Named Entity Graphs & Dynamic Entity Graphs
-  - Join Fetch Clause
-- Use Pagination & Batch Updates
-- @Immutable - zero dirty checks!
-- Read only transactions

 ## Advanced JPQL
 - basic_courses_order_by
 - join